 OCAP is an open-source protocol that provides an abstract layer for accessing underlying blockchains and enables your application to work across different blockchains in a unified way.

-OCAP uses GraphQL as the unified language to provide the capability to read/write data on the blockchains, there are typically 3 kinds of data on a blockchain:
+OCAP uses GraphQL as the unified language to provide the capability to read/write data on the blockchains:

 Ethereum are supported by OCAP currently, and we are working hard to support more public blockchains.

 If you have no idea about what GraphQL is, but want to quickly try various APIs provided by OCAP service, query data with playground is a very good starting point.